Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/programming/websites/css/the-box-model/index.md

 {{< /playful-code-tab >}}
 {{< /playful-code >}}

+## What if I want different values per side?

+You might have noticed that the `padding`, `margin` and `border` properties are applied equally to all sides.
+(Left, right, top and bottom.)

+This isn't always what you want.
+So yes, you can set it _per side_ by adding the side after the property.
+For example,

+* `padding-right`
+* `padding-left`
+* `padding-top`
+* `padding-bottom`

+In this course, however, I'll never do this.
+For simplicity's sake, we'll just use equal padding.
+(This is also what you need in most cases.)

+Similarly, there are "shorthands".
+For example, there's a syntax to set all four sides to different values by supplying _four values_ to the `padding` property.

+This is, again, something you don't really need to know while learning CSS.
+It's needlessly complicated and overwhelming, so I left this out of the course as well.

+{{% remark %}}
+Even after all those years, I don't know these shorthands off the top of my head.
+I grew frustrated about having to look them up all the time, until I entirely stopped using them.
+They might help some, but they're not "shorter" for everyone.

+I prefer writing out the properties one by one, and I also recommend that to newcomers.
+We'll consistently use that approach---no shortcuts, explicitly write what you're doing---throughout this whole course.
+{{% /remark %}}

 ## Why do some elements ignore my dimensions?

 Broadly speaking, there are two "types" of elements: **block** and **inline**.